Naperville, Illinois: Naperville Park District

 The Naperville Park District manages and provides leisure and recreational activities for Naperville and nearby residents.
 The District was established by referendum in 1966, but a current park, Centennial Beach, was founded in 1932.
 As of 2021, the Park District manages over 2400 acre of open space, including over 136 parks, two golf courses, 73 playgrounds, and 70+ miles of trails.

 Riverwalk

 The Park District is responsible for the Naperville Riverwalk, construction of which began in 1981, marking the 150th anniversary of the first Joseph Naper's settlement.
-The Naperville Riverwalk is 1.75 mi miles long and runs along the West Branch of the DuPage River.
+The Naperville Riverwalk is 1.75 mi long and runs along the West Branch of the DuPage River.
 It consists of brick paths, fountains, and covered bridges.
-In addition, the Riverwalk features fountains, art pieces, and nearby resuraunts.
+In addition, the Riverwalk features fountains, art pieces, and nearby restaurants.
 The Naperville Riverwalk Commission has started a plan to expand the Riverwalk greatly, in the "Riverwalk 2031 Master Plan."
 Some of the details of this plan includes extending the Riverwalk to Edward Hospital, building a new park, and creating an east bank Riverwalk path from the Highlands subdivision.